ropensci-review-tools/srr/README.md

     ```

     That will load the [“roclet”](https://roxygen2.r-lib.org) used by
-    this package to insert standards within your actual code.
-Note that
+    this package to process standards as documented within your actual
-    you do not need to add, import, or depend upon the `rssr` package
+    code.
+Note that you do not need to add, import, or depend upon the
-    anywhere else within the `DESCRIPTION` file.
+    `rssr` package anywhere else within the `DESCRIPTION` file.

 4. Load the `rssr` package and generate lists of standards within your
     package’s `/R` folder by running,